Don Edwards (ice hockey): Playing career

 Edwards started his hockey career in the juniors with the Kitchener Rangers in the OHA-Jr. He was very successful, playing in 90 games over 2 seasons, but was not considered a high draft pick, because of his small size.
 Despite that, he was still picked 89th overall in the 1975 NHL Amateur Draft by the Buffalo Sabres.

-In his first NHL season, Edwards played in 25 games after spending last season in the AHL with the Hershey Bears.
+In his first NHL season, Edwards played in 25 games after spending the prior season in the AHL with the Hershey Bears.
 He finished the season with 16 wins, 7 losses and a 2.51 GAA.

 On February 13, 1977, Edwards played a role in perhaps the most unusual event in Sabres history.
 A day after Edwards reported to Buffalo from Hershey, Sabres general manager Punch Imlach ordered coach Floyd Smith to have Edwards replace expected starting goaltender Al Smith:

 "I got to the locker room at about 5 p.m. for the game.
 We all went out on the ice and Al Smith took all of the warm-ups.
 Then I was sitting next to him in the locker room right before game time and said 'Good luck tonight.'
 He looked at me and said 'You don't know you're playing?'"

 "That sort of ended the conversation right there.
 I was dumbfounded.
 So they play the anthem and when it ends Al hops off the bench, skates about five strides and says 'See you, Seymour' to Sabres owner Seymour Knox in the crowd.
 Then he skates off the ice.
 Also referred to by Sabre fans as "Sayonara" So it's my first game in the NHL and I was the only goalie in uniform."